Code-Institute-Submissions/JUST-GYM/README.md

 After drawing up the sketches it was time to get them onto the screen.
 To do this a wireframe was created using Balsamiq Wireframes 4.
-Wireframes are used to display what the creator ultimately invisions the website to look like, roughly!
+Wireframes are used to display what the creator ultimately envisions the website to look like, roughly!
 It acts as one of the first stepping stones of the journey.
 Please find below the original Wireframes for Just Gym's project.

 ##### *Classes page was created after a middle project review with my mentor and design was swiftly implemented in a mock-up.*